arnaud-schuele/arnaud-schuele/README.md

 ### Welcome to my GitHub page 👋

-I am an economist willing to leverage quantitative methods and data visualization techniques in research on poverty alleviation.
+I am a PhD Student in Development Economics willing to leverage quantitative methods and data visualization techniques in research on poverty alleviation.
 In particular, I am interested in:
 - time series;
 - network science;
 - causal & predictive econometrics;